Confused about an acronym or term you see while using the Summit Learning Platform? We've put together some definitions of our most common terms:

 In addition to providing other forms of formative feedback, teachers may mark checkpoints in the platform as:

-- Red = checkpoint needs extensive revision, student should not move forward without significant re-work
+Red = checkpoint needs extensive revision, students should not move forward without significant re-work

-Within a math concept unit, checkpoints operate more like exit tickets; they occur after some instruction has occurred, and are used to gauge students’ understanding of the unit’s enduring understandings.
-Concept units are designed to have ~1 checkpoint per week of instruction.
+Within a Math Unit, checkpoints operate more like exit tickets; they occur after some instruction has occurred, and are used to gauge students’ understanding of the unit’s enduring understandings.
+Math Units are designed to have ~1 checkpoint per week of instruction.